pblanc5/A3-Antistasi-Plus/ForkChangelog.md

 - Reduced number of cops in Supply mission
 - Persistent weather variable uses overcast instead of rain
 - Rebel Troops Training no longer increases infantry price
+- Surrendered units will be removed by garbage cleaner
 - Big guard towers will be occupied
 - Deliver Supplies timer will no longer reset
 - Ability to override Demolitionist loadout in Rebel Loadouts